brigand/glint/README.md

 ## Install

 You can download OSX and Linux binaries from the [releases] page.
 Copy the binary to somewhere in your PATH, and ensure it's executable.
-Windows support is planned.

 Alternatively [install the rust toolchain][rustup], restart your shell, and run the following: